 “We continue to make utmost efforts to respond to disaster damage and restore infrastructure,” he said.

 More than 1.2 million people had been advised to leave their homes as Jebi approached the Kansai area — Japan’s industrial heartland — although it was unclear how many had heeded the warnings.
+Around 16,000 people spent the night in shelters, local media said.

 Japan is regularly hit by powerful typhoons in the summer and autumn, many of which cause flooding and landslides in rural areas.